ARIZONA 14 DAYS

 Glen Canyon Dam: provides hydroelectric power and controls the flow of the Colorado River. <map>

 To enhance your photography experience, consider joining a dedicated photography tour.
-These tours often provide extended time in the canyon, specialized guidance from experienced guides, and opportunities to capture the best lighting conditions.
+These tours spend more time in the canyon, include expert guides, and offer better photo opportunities.

 Rainbow Bridge Tour Alert: Boat tours by Lake Powell Resorts & Marinas are available only when the lake is high enough.
 Tours depart from Wahweap Marina, located about 50 miles from Rainbow Bridge.